-Meet our advisory team.
+Meet our advisory teams.

-We are fortunate to be served by a dedicated and compassionate group of experts who devote their time and expertise to improving lives in the Glut1 Deficiency community and helping the G1DF further its mission.
+We are fortunate to be served by a dedicated and compassionate group of experts who devote their time and expertise to improving lives in the GLUT1 Deficiency community and helping the G1DF further its mission.

 Medical and Scientific Advisory Team